jackmiller1986/TurtlePulseCore/README.md

 # BoxTurtle sourcing/vendors
 While BoxTurtle can be mostly self-sourced, some vendors offer partial or full BoxTurtle kits.
 These vendors also have dedicated channels on the Armored Turtle Discord.

+If you purchase a kit from a vendor not on this list, it has not been validated in any way by the ArmoredTurtle team for either quality or completeness.
+For best results we recommend using a trusted vendor from the list below whenever possible.
+If you are a vendor and would like to be added to this list, please open a ticket on our Discord to request being added.

 US:
 - [DLLPDF](https://dllpdf.com) sells a [BoxTurtle frame kit](http://dllpdf.com/box-turtle-frame)